 Proboscis monkeys are indigenous to the island of Borneo, their only natural habitat.
 They live in swampy mangrove forests near rivers, and they are excellent swimmers, often diving into the water to escape predators.

 Their diet consists mainly of leaves, fruits, and seeds.
 While the monkeys do eat some insects, they are not a significant part of their diet.

 Only an estimated 2,000 to 5,000 proboscis monkeys remain in the wild.
 Therefore, it is essential to protect this species from extinction.

 2. Bald Uakari

 Bald uakaris are a species of short-tailed monkey that is found throughout the Amazon rainforest.
-These monkeys are easily recognizable by their bald, crimson faces and tufted white tails.
+These ugly monkeys are easily recognizable by their bald, crimson faces and tufted white tails.
 Although they may look strange to us, their red, hairless faces signify virility and health.
 However, seeing a monkey with long shaggy fur and a completely bald red face is peculiar.

 Bald uakaris are relatively small, with an average body length of about 12 inches.
 They weigh between two and four pounds, with the males usually larger than the females.
 Their faces are a bright red because of tiny blood vessels very close to the skin, which is why they are sometimes called “scarlet fever uakaris.”

 Bald uakaris are considered vulnerable.
 Thankfully, there are now several conservation efforts underway to help protect these fascinating creatures.

 Chacma baboons are a species of monkey native to Southern Africa.
 They are the most nondescript looking of all baboon species.
 For instance, their dull brown fur is not much to look at compared to their mandrill cousins, with their unique, colorful faces and plush fur.
 In addition, chacma baboons have long snouts, long, sharp canines, and harsh angles to their faces.
 Therefore, they are often called “dog-faced monkeys.”